top of page

 • Additional features/overall impression

-• How do you involve your community in your project?
+• How you involve your community in your project?
 Do you work with or support other groups or organisations?

-Pub in Bloom
+Pub or Business in Bloom

-• Quality of design/use of space: Well planned design relative to space.
+• Quality of design/use of space: Well-planned design relative to space.
 Include appropriate use of hard landscape

 • Effective use of colour/texture/form: Does the garden/project/feature make an impact in a pleasing way